TommyWillen/Password-Generator/README.md

 ### Random Password

-Once I created the string based on user information, I then randomly selected characters to create the password
+Once I created the string based on user information, I then randomly selected characters to create the password.
 - To ensure I included at least one of the requested characters, I first selected one random character from each of the requested character property strings.
 - I then randomly selected the remaining characters from the combined string.